RESEARCH & DEVELOPMENT

 Diabetes is the leading cause of end-stage renal disease, blindness in people below the age of 55, and non-traumatic lower extremity amputations in the US.
 Current standard of care focuses on normalization of blood sugar levels by diet, exercise, and different pharmacological therapies with insulin or oral medications for insulin sensitization, drugs that stimulate Insulin release or inhibit Glucagon release.
 However all these treatments have significant side effects and need lifelong treatment.

 Eternygen is developing novel small molecule inhibitors against the sodium coupled citrate transporter NaCT.
 The proof of concept of this therapeutic approach was already shown in knock out animals but also with small molecule development candidates.
 Thus, Eternygen´s proprietary molecules have been shown a therapeutic effect on glucose metabolism and hepatic lipid oxidation in a diet induced obesity model in mice.
-Eternygen has a drug development collaboration with Evotec AG covering a broad expertise in drug discovery and pre-clinical development in the field of metabolic diseases.
+Furthermore, human genetic data analyses of single nucleotide polymorphisms (SNPs) corroborates evidence from various animal models to support effects of NaCT inhibition on improving kidney function.
+Eternygen has a drug development collaboration with Evotec AG covering a broad expertise in drug discovery and pre-clinical development in the field of metabolic and kidney diseases.
+Eternygen´s NaCT inhibitors are currently in pre-clinical development phase.